Manureet-k/hello-world/README.md

 # hello-world

 I have opted for CSE as my undergraduate degree.
-I want to become e good coder.
+I want to become a good coder.